-These courses are designed for all healthcare providers involved in the diagnosis and treatment of patients with neurological disorders and stroke.
-Attend both events and receive a discount on registration.
+This course is designed for all healthcare providers involved in the diagnosis and treatment of patients with neurological disorders.

 Northwestern Medicine® is a trademark of Northwestern Memorial HealthCare, used by Northwestern University.